Whipped body butter versus thin lotion — texture comparison

 Why anhydrous matters for dry skin

 When you apply lotion, the water absorbs briefly into the surface of the skin.
 Then it evaporates — taking some of your skin's natural moisture with it.
-That's why lotion needs to be reapplied multiple times a day for severely dry skin: the relief is short-lived because most of what you applied was water that left.
+That's why lotion needs to be reapplied multiple times a day for severely dry skin: the comfort is short-lived because most of what you applied was water that left.

 Side-by-side comparison